You Only Linearize Once: Tangents Transpose to Gradients: Language

-Every well-typed \Lone\ expression is \vocab{conditionally} linear when viewed as a function from its environment to its return value(s).
-We illustrate the dependence and linearity structure in \Cref{fig:dependencies}, and prove it in \Cref{thm:linearity}.
-Specifically, a \Lone\ expression $e$ defines a collection of linear functions---from its free linear variables to its linear outputs---indexed by values of its free non-linear variables.
+Every well-typed \Lone\ expression is \vocab{indexed linear} when viewed as a function from its environment to its return value(s).
+We illustrated the dependence and linearity structure in \Cref{fig:dependencies}; now we formalize and prove it in \Cref{thm:linearity}.
+Specifically, a \Lone\ expression $e$ defines a collection of algebraically linear functions---from its free linear variables to its linear outputs---indexed by values of its free non-linear variables.
 The indexing is non-trivial in general because linear multiplication takes a non-linear argument on the left.
-As a special case, the theorem implies that functions in \Lone\ are conditionally linear (as functions from their inputs to their outputs).